Rafaeltheraven/extendable-data/README.md

 Any attributes and generics used in the definitions for enums `A` and `B` are combined and copied over.
 For the name and visibility, only those of `B` are used and are directly copied over.

+## Structs
+As opposed to enums and unions, not all types of structs make sense to combine together.
+As such, the following design decisions were made:

+* Combining two named structs just generates a new named structs.
+* Combining two unnamed structs just generates a new unnamed struct.
+* Combining two unit structs just generates a new unit struct.
+* Combining a unit struct with anything else will generate the other type of struct (so a unit with a named will generate a named), regardless of which is the "parent".

+Technically you could allow the combining of named and unnamed structs, or have the parent matter more when combining with unit structs, but the former would promote even more ugly coding habits than this library already does, and the latter seemed a less common use-case.

 ## Cargo
 Because this package uses `proc-macro`, I am not allowed to export any functions which are not procedural macros.
-However, the `extendable_enum` macro makes use of a helper function to construct the proper `TokenStream`, which is in itself not a procedural macro.
-As such, a second package exists which exports this function: [extendable-enums-helpers](https://github.com/Rafaeltheraven/extendable-enums-helpers).
+However, the `extendable_data` macro makes use of a helper function to construct the proper `TokenStream`, which is in itself not a procedural macro.
+As such, a second package exists which exports this function: [extendable-data-helpers](https://crates.io/crates/extendable-data-helpers).
 You are required to include both packages in your dependencies section of `Cargo.toml`.